hhvm/user-documentation/guides/hack/43-type-constants/01-introduction.md

 }
 ```

-### Referencing the Type Constant
+## Using Type Constants

-Given that the type constant is a first-class constant of the class, you can reference it using `this`, like the normal way you would reference a static constant.
+Given that the type constant is a first-class constant of the class, you can reference it using `this`.
+As a [type annotation](/hack/types/annotations), you annotate a type constant like:

 ```
 this::<name>